University of Rochester

 All student residents must immediately evacuate student facilities upon activation of a fire alarm.
 Failure to do so will result in strict disciplinary measures and possible criminal prosecution.

 Each student residence facility has a designated evacuation area plus an indoor alternate in case of inclement weather or long evacuations.
 Upon activation of a fire alarm and evacuation of a student residence facility, all student residents will report to their designated assembly area and remain in this area until advised otherwise by residence life staff.
-Failure to do so may result in disciplinary measures.

 Be it known that at a fire incident scene where the fire department has been summoned, the highest-ranking fire department official is in command and control of the scene.

-The university will periodically conduct building emergency evacuation exercises.
+The University will periodically conduct building emergency evacuation exercises.
 Student residents must cooperate during these emergency evacuation exercises and evacuate the building immediately when an alarm is activated.
 Failure to do so will result in strict disciplinary measures.

 All student resident advisors must participate in a mandatory fire safety awareness and education presentation annually.